-(b) Students shall participate in the establishment of such rules, policies and procedures whenever feasible and appropriate.

-(c) Prior to admission, the school shall provide students and parents with a written copy of its behavior management support policy. including the use of restraints, exclusion, time out, and other aversive procedures.
-Written informed consent from the parent is required prior to utilizing these techniques.
-A copy of the signed consent form shall be kept in the student's record.

-(d) The school shall inform parents and students of any significant changes in the behavior management procedures.

-(e) No student shall be subjected to abuse or neglect, cruel, unusual, severe or corporal punishment, including the following practices:

-1. Any type of physical hitting or pain inflicted in any manner upon the body;

-2. Requiring or forcing the student to take an uncomfortable position such as squatting or bending or requiring or forcing the student to repeat physical movements when used as punishment;

-3. Punishments which subject the student to verbal abuse, ridicule or humiliation;

-4. Denial of visitation or communication privileges with family;

-5. Denial of sufficient sleep;

-6. Denial of shelter, bedding, food or bathroom facilities.

-(f) The goal of behavior management support shall be to maximize the growth and development of the student and to protect the group and the individuals in it.

-(g) The school shall directly relate consequences to the specific misbehavior and shall apply such consequences without prolonged delay.

-(h) Day educational programs approved under 603 CMR 28.09 shall develop a policy on the use of physical restraint and administer physical restraint in accordance with the requirements of 603 CMR 46.00.
-Residential educational programs approved under 603 CMR 28.09 shall comply with the requirements contained in 102 CMR 3.00 except for the school day, during which the requirements of 603 CMR 46.00 shall apply for all students enrolled in such programs.
+- (b) Students shall participate in the establishment of such rules, policies and procedures whenever feasible and appropriate. - (c) Prior to admission, the school shall provide students and parents with a written copy of its behavior support policy. - (d) The school shall inform parents and students of any significant changes in the behavior management procedures. - (e) No student shall be subjected to abuse or neglect, cruel, unusual, severe or corporal punishment, including the following practices: - 1.
+Any type of physical hitting or pain inflicted in any manner upon the body; - 2.
+Requiring or forcing the student to take an uncomfortable position such as squatting or bending or requiring or forcing the student to repeat physical movements when used as punishment; - 3.
+Punishments which subject the student to verbal abuse, ridicule or humiliation; - 4.
+Denial of visitation or communication privileges with family; - 5.
+Denial of sufficient sleep; - 6.
+Denial of shelter, bedding, food or bathroom facilities. - (f) The goal of behavior support shall be to maximize the growth and development of the student and to protect the group and the individuals in it. - (g) The school shall directly relate consequences to the specific misbehavior and shall apply such consequences without prolonged delay. - (h) Day educational programs approved under 603 CMR 28.09 shall develop a policy on the use of physical restraint and administer physical restraint in accordance with the requirements of 603 CMR 46.00.
+Residential educational programs approved under 603 CMR 28.09 shall comply with the requirements contained in 102 CMR 3.00 except for the school day, during which the requirements of 603 CMR 46.00 shall apply for students enrolled in such programs.
 Educational programs within a program or facility subject to M.G.
-L.c.123 or Department of Mental Health Regulations shall comply with the restraint requirements of M.G.L.c.123, 104 CMR 27.12 or 104 CMR 28.05, as applicable.

-(i) Any behavior management support policy which results in a student being separated in a room apart from the group or program activities shall include, but not be limited to, the following:
+L.c.123 or Department of Mental Health Regulations shall comply with the restraint requirements of M.G.L.c.123, 104 CMR 27.12 or 104 CMR 28.05, as applicable. - (i) Any behavior support policy which results in a student being separated in a room apart from the group or program activities shall include, but not be limited to, the following:

-1. Guidelines for staff in the utilization of such an area;

-2. Persons responsible for implementing such procedures;

-3. The duration of the procedures including procedures for approval by the chief administrative person or his/her designee for any period longer than 30 minutes, except that during the school day in a residential educational program, and in an day educational program approved under 603 CMR 28.09, the duration of the procedures shall be governed by 603 CMR 46.00;

-4. Requirement that students shall be observable at all times and in all parts of the room, and that the staff shall be in close proximity at all times;

-5. A procedure for staff to directly observe the student at least every fifteen minutes;

-6. A means of documenting the use of such area including, at a minimum, length of time, reasons for this intervention, who approved the procedure, and who directly observed the student at least every fifteen minutes.

-(i) Time out rooms shall not be locked.

-(ii) Any room or space used for the practice of separation must be physically safe and appropriate to the population served by the facility. ...
+- 1. Guidelines for staff in the utilization of such an area; - 2.
+Persons responsible for implementing such procedures; - 3.
+The duration of the procedures including procedures for approval by the chief administrative person or his/her designee for any period longer than 30 minutes, except that during the school day in a residential educational program, and in an day educational program approved under 603 CMR 28.09, the duration of the procedures shall be governed by 603 CMR 46.00; - 4.
+Requirement that students shall be observable at all times and in all parts of the room, and that the staff shall be in close proximity at all times; - 5.
+A procedure for staff to directly observe the student at least every fifteen minutes; - 6.
+A means of documenting the use of such area including, at a minimum, length of time, reasons for this intervention, who approved the procedure, and who directly observed the student at least every fifteen minutes. - (i) Time out rooms shall not be locked. - (ii) Any room or space used for the practice of separation must be physically safe and appropriate to the population served by the facility.

-18.06 Effective Date
+18.06: Effective Date